 As for feisty standalone Hollywood Canteen, in less than a year they hosted their millionth visitor, Sergeant Carl Bell, who not only got a kiss from Marlene Dietrich, but was escorted by Betty Grable.
 By the time they closed in November of 1945, the Canteen hosted over three million servicemen.
 Things got so wild there on occasion that one junior hostess, Florida Edwards sued after suffering a back injury while jitterbugging with a Marine.
 However, this was likely the exception rather than the rule.

-The latter was an independent film by Sol Lesser and directed by Frank Borzage and has an incidental plot about a group of four servicemen and friends who get to stop in at the Canteen before they ship out and end up befriending three hostesses.
+The former was an independent film by Sol Lesser and directed by Frank Borzage and has an incidental plot about a group of four servicemen and friends who get to stop in at the Canteen before they ship out and end up befriending three hostesses.
 While a wee bit dated, the film is immensely fun; it’s hard to explain how crammed full of stars, music and schtick it is.

 One of its most remarkable points is that it’s the only screen appearance of stage actors such as Katherine Cornell, Helen Menken and Peter Lawford’s cousin, Betty.
 It’s also cool that except for a certain Benny Goodman number with Peggy Lee, a lot of the songs didn’t have much of a life outside of the film, which makes it time travel gold.